kimh/clojure-by-example/source/index.md

 <br>

-To get all values from a map, you use `vals`.
+To get all values from a map, use `vals`.

 # Sequences